 is done through Prometric.
 Candidates may schedule and take each section of the CPA Exam only once during a testing window.
 Testing windows are as follows:

 - October 1 through November 30

 CPA Exam Fees

-Candidates can take one or more sections of the exam within a testing window and must pay the following non-refundable and non-transferable fees to NASBA at the time of application:
+Candidates can take one or more sections of the exam at a time and must pay the following fees to CPA Examination Services at the time of application: